1

 ///

-/// The current implementation uses a `struct Erased` with size 0 and align 1.
+/// The current implementation uses a `struct Erased` of size 1 and align 1.

 /// If you want to offset the pointer, make sure to cast to a `u8` or other known type pointer first.